e-dovi/movie-fullstack/README.md

 # 🎬 Movie Search
 This project is a fullstack React + Express application that allows users to:

 - Search movies by title using the TMDb API
 - Build a personal watchlist
-- Provide an email address to receive their selected movies
+- Download their selected movies as a data file
+- Persist watchlist data locally using localStorage
 - Secure requests with JWT stored in cookies
 - Serve the React frontend directly from the Express backend